*Some of the links in this post are affiliate links. For full information, please see our disclaimer here.

 Price: Mondly has a free trial which you should sign up for.
 The premium plan unlocks all content for $9.99/month or $47.99 for a year.

-Pimsleur is a classic language program that’s been around for over 50 years.
-Named after educator and linguist Paul Pimsleur, the Pimsleur method is a scientifically proven set of principles highlighting how memory could be triggered to best implant a new language.
+Pimsleur is a classic language program that’s been around for over decades.
+Named after educator and linguist Paul Pimsleur, the Pimsleur Method is a scientifically proven set of principles highlighting how memory could be triggered to best implant a new language.